ocean-next/eNATL60/README.md

   - Results on the [assessment](./04_assessment/README.md) of the model with respect to observational datsets;
   - A list of on-going [studies and groups](./06_dissemintation.md) using eNATL60 model data.

+## Citing this repository

+This GitHub repository is associatred with a doi on Zenodo.
+Should you need to cite NEMO-eNATL60 simulations, please refer to thsi Zenodo doi.